Jenisch/ExileCraft-v0.1-a/README.md

 4. **Build your item**
    * In the GUI, pick a base from the left column to review its tags, influence, and crafting tips.
-   * Browse compatible affixes (or toggle the checkbox to explore every mod), double-click to add them to your prefix/suffix wishlist, and press **Generate plan**.
+  * Browse compatible affixes (or toggle the checkbox to explore every mod).
+Compatibility now evaluates the same spawn-weight logic used by the game, so influenced or tag-gated modifiers appear exactly when their prerequisites are met.
+Double-click to add them to your prefix/suffix wishlist, then press **Generate plan**.
    * Prefer the CLI?
 Follow the prompts to enter the numeric choices and receive the plan in stylised panels.

 ## Build a Windows executable